-- Cultivate an understanding of and appreciation for the unique socio-cultural position of Aboriginal peoples in Canada
+- Cultivate an understanding of and appreciation for the unique socio-cultural position of Indigeneous peoples in Canada

-Our English program offers a range of courses specifically in Aboriginal literatures and oratures, and Canadian Aboriginal perspectives, texts, and performances are often included in other courses throughout the curriculum.
+Our English program offers a range of courses specifically in Indigenous literatures and oratures, and Canadian Indigeous perspectives, texts, and performances are often included in other courses throughout the curriculum.

 100-level: After completing successfully 6 cu of 100-level English, students will be able to demonstrate they know at a minimum